kkruecke/cplus-documentation/notes/new-rvalue-lvalue.rst

         f(std::move(x)); // calls f(int&& x)
     }

 Note: *rvalue* reference variables are *lvalues* when used in expressions.
-For example, parameter x in ``void f(SomeClass&& x`` below
+To see this, consider parameter x in ``void f(SomeClass&& x)`` below

-.. todo:: change this to remove move constructors.
-USe an example like that used on fluent Ct++

 .. code-block:: cpp

    void f(SomeClass&& x)
    {
        ...
        SomeClass *p = &x; // note: we can take the address of x.
        ...
    }

-is a reference to an rvalue; however, *x* itself is an lvalue because it has a name and its address can be taken.
+   f(SomeClass());

+The parameter x is a reference to an rvalue that refers to a temporary SomeClass instantiated at the point f is invoked.
+But within the body of the  function f, *x* is an lvalue because it has a name. x refers to a object about to die, but x itself is not about to die.
+It exists within the execution lifetime of body of f.
+This fact will have important implications later when move constructors and move assignment operators are introduced.

-.. todo:: Insert deiscussion of forwarding references here.
+.. todo:: Insert  the discussion of forwarding references right here before proceeding.

 Overloading Constructors and Assignment Operators with rvalue references
 ------------------------------------------------------------------------